-- o Can you account for the etiology of the pleural effusion? - o Has the effusion been analyzed before to corroborate with your suspicion?
+- o Can you account for the etiology of the pleural effusion? - o Has the effusion been analyzed before to corroborate with your suspicion? - Therapeutic: - o Mitigating respiratory failure - o Reliving symptoms: shortness of breath, chest pain

-Therapeutic:

-- Mitigating respiratory failure - o Reliving symptoms: shortness of breath, chest pain

-Contraindication -- All Relative: • Localized infection over the proa.
+Contraindication -- All Relative:

+- · Localized infection over the proposed site for thoracentesis. - Coagulopathy: - o Depends on the comfort of the operator - o Anticipated difficulty with pleural space entry (eg. large habitus) - o Warfarinized: most are comfortable with INR<2 - o DOACS: most are comfortable after withholding it for 1-2 days - · Positive Pressure Ventilation: inflates lung may increase risk of pneumothorax a.
 Pleural Fluid Analysis

-- · Localized infection over the proposed site for thoracentesis. - · Coagulopathy: - o Depends on the comfort of the operator - o Anticipated difficulty with pleural space entry (eg. large habitus) - Warfarinized: most are comfortable with INR<2 - o DOACS: most are comfortable after withholding it for 1-2 days - · Positive Pressure Ventilation: inflates lung may increase risk of pneumothorax